Course: History of East-Slavonic Countries

 Faculty: Faculty of Arts Study plan (Version): Russian Philology Aimed at Translation and Business (2019) Category: Philological sciences 1 Recommended year of study:1, Recommended semester: -

-Faculty: Faculty of Arts Study plan (Version): Russian Philology (2015) Category: Philological sciences 1 Recommended year of study:1, Recommended semester: Winter
+Faculty: Faculty of Arts Study plan (Version): Russian Philology Aimed at Translation and Business (2025) Category: Philological sciences 1 Recommended year of study:1, Recommended semester: -

 Faculty: Faculty of Arts Study plan (Version): Russian Philology (2022) Category: Philological sciences 1 Recommended year of study:1, Recommended semester: -